 Successful Internet companies are built on a foundation of excellent culture, efficient organization, and solid technology.
 As a company needs to scale, all of these parts of the foundation need to grow and scale with it.
 This highly interactive workshop will provide a deep dive into modern best practices at innovative companies in Silicon Valley for scaling culture, organization, and technology.

 Driven primarily by the presenter’s experience ranging from small Valley startups to Google and eBay, we will learn about:

 You will leave with concrete recommendations you can use to start implementing improvements in your own technology organization.

 Module 2: Scalable Development Process

 Module 4: Scalable Culture

-Randy is a 25-year veteran of Silicon Valley, and has worked as a senior technology leader and executive at companies ranging from small startups, to mid-sized places, to eBay and Google.
-Randy is currently VP Engineering at Stitch Fix in San Francisco.
-He is particularly passionate about the nexus of culture, technology, and organization.
+Randy is a 30-year veteran of Silicon Valley, and has worked as a senior technology leader and executive at various companies including eBay, Google, and Stitch Fix.
+Randy is currently VP Engineering at WeWork in San Francisco.
+He enjoys building empowered teams and large-scale infrastructure, and is particularly passionate about the nexus of culture, technology, and organization.